-If an applicant is an approved foster carer or has had a child placed with them prior to adoption then we can include them on their household.
-This will not increase their property size by more than one bedroom regardless of how many children they foster.
-Documentary confirmation of this will be required from Social Services.

-If an applicant has children who are in the Armed Forces but continue to live with their parents when they are not away on operations, they can be included when assessing the size of property a household needs.
-We will require a letter from the adult child's chain of command to confirm that they are away on operations.
-Bedroom requirements are based on assumptions that a bedroom is suitable for:

-- each adult couple

-- any other person aged 16 or over

-- two children of the same sex aged under 16

-- two children, regardless of sex, aged under 10

-- any other child

-- a disabled child or adult who needs their own bedroom on medical grounds

-- a carer, or team of carers, who has a home elsewhere, who uses a bedroom on a regular basis to stay overnight because an adult member of the household requires overnight care

-If an applicant has been assessed as requiring a one bedroom property and they are pregnant, we will amend their application so they can bid on two bedroom properties from 12 weeks prior to their due date.
-This will be subject to an affordability assessment.

-We do not make exceptions to this which means that:
+- 3.14.2.
+If an applicant is an approved foster carer or has had a child placed with them prior to adoption, then we can include them on their household.
+This will not increase their property size by more than one bedroom, regardless of how many children they foster.
+Documentary confirmation of this will be required from Social Services. - 3.14.3.
+If an applicant has children who are in the armed forces but continue to live with their parents when they are not away on operations, they can be included when assessing the size of property a household needs.
+We will require a letter from the adult child's chain of command to confirm that they are away on operations. - 3.14.4.
+Bedroom requirements are based on assumptions that a bedroom is suitable for: - each adult couple - any other person aged 16 or over - two children of the same sex aged under 16 - two children, regardless of sex, aged under 10 - any other child - a disabled child or adult who needs their own bedroom on medical grounds - a carer, or team of carers, who has a home elsewhere, who uses a bedroom on a regular basis to stay overnight because an adult member of the household requires overnight care - 3.14.5.
+If an applicant has been assessed as requiring a one-bedroom property and they are pregnant, we will amend their application so they can bid on two-bedroom properties from 12 weeks prior to their due date.
+This will be subject to an affordability assessment. - 3.14.6.
+We do not make exceptions to this which means that: - if an applicant shares care of their own child, the child will only be considered when calculating the property size needed for the designated "main carer" if care is shared exactly equally, the main carer will be the parent that receives the child benefit

-- if an applicant shares care of their own child, the child will only be taken into account of calculating the property size needed for the designated "main carer" - if care is shared exactly equally, the main carer will be the parent that receives the child benefit - applicants whose children visit but are not part of the household are not assessed as needing an extra bedroom - applicants living together as a couple, who currently sleep in separate bedrooms for personal reasons will only be allocated one bedroom.
+- applicants whose children visit but are not part of the household, are not assessed as needing an extra bedroom - applicants living together as a couple, who currently sleep in separate bedrooms for personal reasons, will only be allocated one bedroom.
 If there is a medical need for a separate bedroom this will be authorised by our medical officer.
-If an additional bedroom is sanctioned under medical grounds an affordability assessment may be required.
-See 3.14.1.
+If an additional bedroom is sanctioned under medical grounds, an affordability assessment may be required (see 3.14.9). - 3.14.7.
 We aim to make the best use of the social housing stock in the Lancaster district.
-Some of our three and four bedroom houses have additional living rooms that can be utilised as a bedroom, effectively making them a four or five bedroom house.
-When these properties are advertised, applicants who require the extra room to be used as a bedroom will be eligible to bid for them.
-These applicants are given priority within each band over those who don't require the extra room.
+Some of our threeand four-bedroom houses have additional living rooms, that can be utilised as a bedroom, effectively making them a four- or five-bedroom house.
+When these properties are advertised, applicants who require the extra room to be used as a bedroom, will be eligible to bid for them.
+These applicants are given priority within each band over those who do not require the extra room. - 3.14.8.
 We may under-occupy properties where there is low demand.
-Low demand is classed as where we have advertised for a minimum one week period and no suitable bids have been placed.
-Priority will be given to applicants who have access to children.
+Low demand is classed as where we have advertised for a minimum one-week period and no suitable bids have been placed.

-3.14.1 Requiring an additional bedroom on medical grounds
+3.14.9.
+Requiring an additional bedroom on medical grounds

-If a separate bedroom is required for a disabled child, disabled adult or a carer they will need to provide supporting documentation regarding this.
-This will be submitted to our medical officer and they will make a decision as to whether this is required on medical grounds.
+3.14.9.1.
+If a separate bedroom is required for a disabled child, disabled adult or a carer, they will need to provide supporting documentation regarding this.
+This will be submitted to our medical officer, and they will decide as to whether this is required on medical grounds.
+The applicant may be required to undertake an affordability assessment before proceeding with the offer.

-3.15 Assessing disrepair
+3.15.
+Assessing disrepair